bijenmanlol/return-oof/readme.md

 Important notice:

-The creator (@bijenmanlol) takes absolutely NO responsibility in ANY effects this program might have on your device and or Rblox Payer install.
+The creator (@bijenmanlol) takes absolutely NO responsibility in ANY effects this program might have on your device and/or Roblox Payer install.